Stop Forgetting Things! 12 Easy Tips to Improve Your Memory Now

 Improve More Than Just Your Memory Skills

-Since you are keen to learn new things, what other skills would you like to improve?
-You learn can pretty much anything from mini courses on time management and setting SMART goals to how to write for television.
+What other skills would you like to improve?
+You can learn pretty much anything, from mini-courses on time management and setting SMART goals to how to write for television.
 The best part?
 You can learn these new skills for free.

 Amanda Kay, the founder of My Life, I Guess, provides valuable career advice and support for anyone striving to make a living and, more importantly, make a life.
 Whether it's navigating job searches, learning new skills, overcoming unemployment, or dealing with debt, My Life, I Guess has been a go-to resource for career guidance and financial stability since 2013.
 Amanda's expertise and relatable approach have been featured in trusted publications such as MSN, Credit.com, Yahoo!
 Finance, the Ladders and Fairygodboss.